-The table below sets out information about each nominated director as of March 23, 2016, including his or her background and experience, main areas of expertise, other boards of which he or she is a member and his or her equity holdings in the Company.
+The table below sets out information about each nominated director as of March 22, 2017, including his or her background and experience, main areas of expertise, other exchange listed company boards of which he or she is a member and his or her equity holdings in the Company.
 Each director has provided the information about the Shares that he or she owns or over which he or she exercises control or direction.

 The Board has adopted a Share ownership requirement.
 Non- employee directors must own Shares with a cost of acquisition equal to three times the value of their annual director retainers.
-The Board exempted nominees of KEPCO from this requirement.
+The Board exempted nominees of KHNP from this requirement.